- Assessment Office

 This Roll lists assessments for all properties in Webster.
 The Tentative Assessment Roll also displays the approved exemptions for each property, whether new or previously existing.
 If you want to know whether your exemption application was approved, this is the time to review the Roll.
 If there are any errors in posting, this is the easiest time to make the corrections - not after the tax bills are issued.
 However, it is still possible, with some limitations, to make corrections after bills are issued.

 Assessment Grievance forms are available and accepted for filing.
-These forms must be filled out completely and returned to the Assessment Office on or before the fourth Tuesday in May.
+These forms must be filled out completely and returned to the Assessment Office.
 This is the formal Grievance process.
 Only the assessment listed on the Tentative Assessment Roll may be grieved.
 You will find a copy of the Tentative Assessment Roll and other useful information in the Assessment Office.
 It is available for public inspection until Grievance Day.
+View the 2023 Final Assessment Roll

 Fourth Tuesday in May - Grievance Day

-The Board of Assessment Review (BAR) hears complaints against the Tentative Assessment Roll which was filed on May 1.
+The Board of Assessment Review (BAR) hears complaints against the Tentative Assessment Roll.
 The BAR is comprised of five Webster residents who have knowledge of real estate values in the town.
-The BAR makes its decision based on evidence submitted to prove the value of the grieved property and notifies the owners of their decision prior to July 1.
+The BAR makes its decision based on evidence submitted to prove the value of the grieved property and notifies the owners of their decision.
 The BAR does not have jurisdiction on tax complaints.
 You cannot grieve your taxes or your tax bills.
 Appointments to appear before the BAR are made when the grievance application is completed and submitted to the Assessment Office.
 All applications must be filed by Grievance Day.
 According to New York State law, filing late will result in a dismissal of your application.

 July 1 - Final Assessment Roll Filed

-On or about July 1, the Assessor completes a Final Assessment Roll to be used for the next cycle of tax billing.
+The Assessor completes a Final Assessment Roll to be used for the next cycle of tax billing.
 The Final Assessment Roll incorporates the changes made by the BAR during the grievance process.
 Judicial review of a final assessment is available only to those properties that were reviewed by the BAR.
-View the 2017 Final Assessment Roll.

 The Town of Webster periodically revises assessments town-wide to bring all assessed values back to full market value.
 During a town-wide update the schedule may vary to accommodate the additional work load and allow for an extended review period by the public.
 If you have any questions concerning the assessment process, please contact the Assessment Office at (585) 872-7051.